How Do I Deal With A Cat That Is Spraying Or Marking Territory?

 Some cats are sensitive to certain types of litter and may avoid using the litter box as a result.
 Experiment with different litter types to find the one that your cat prefers.
 Unscented, clumping litter is often a good choice, as it is easier to clean and resembles the texture of sand or soil.

-See also What Is The Best Type Of Litter For My Cat's Litter Box?
+See also What Is The Best Way To Handle A Cat's Aggressive Behavior?

 Behavior Modification Techniques